microsoft/VidTok/README.md

           fix_encoder: false
           fix_decoder: false
   ```
-  - Other hyperparameters according to your needs
+  - Other hyperparameters according to your needs.

 3. Run the following command to start training:
 ```bash